cloudnativedevelopment/welcome-double/README.md

 Open your favorite IDE, go to `welcome1/app.py` and change the value of  `option_a` (line 7) from `Cats1` to `Otters1` and save the file.
 Go to the browser, reload the page, and check the label on the first button.
 Your changes were applied instantly and automatically!

-Now open s new terminal and run the following command on your terminal
+Open a new terminal and run the following command on your terminal:

 ```console
 $ cd welcome2